ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader-instrumentation.md

-These custom instrumentations follow the similar approach as the default [DataLoaderDispatcherInstrumentation](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/instrumentation/dataloader/DataLoaderDispatcherInstrumentation.java) from `graphql-java`, the main difference is that regular instrumentations apply to a single `ExecutionInput` aka [GraphQL Operation](https://www.graphql-java.com/documentation/execution#queries), whereas these custom instrumentations applies to multiple GraphQL operations (say a BatchRequest) and stores its state in the `GraphQLContext`. allowing batching and deduplication of transactions across those multiple GraphQL operations.
+These custom instrumentations follow the similar approach as the default [DataLoaderDispatcherInstrumentation](https://github.com/graphql-java/graphql-java/blob/master/src/main/java/graphql/execution/instrumentation/dataloader/DataLoaderDispatcherInstrumentation.java) from `graphql-java`, the main difference is that regular instrumentations apply to a single `ExecutionInput` aka [GraphQL Operation](https://www.graphql-java.com/documentation/execution#queries), whereas these custom instrumentations apply to multiple GraphQL operations (say a BatchRequest) and stores their state in the `GraphQLContext`. allowing batching and deduplication of transactions across those multiple GraphQL operations.

 The `graphql-kotlin-dataloader-instrumentation` module contains 2 custom `DataLoader` instrumentations:

 1. **DataLoaderLevelDispatchedInstrumentation**

-   Dispatches all data loaders when a certain **Level** when a certain **Level**of all **ExecutionInputs** sharing a GraphQLContext was dispatched (all DataFetchers were invoked).
+   Dispatches all data loaders when a certain **Level** of all **ExecutionInputs** sharing a **GraphQLContext** was dispatched (all DataFetchers were invoked).

 2. **DataLoaderSyncExecutionExhaustedInstrumentation**